tanayseven/personal-website.archive.makebuild/README.rst

 5.  **Minification of CSS and JS** The JS and CSS is minified before making it available to the website to use.

+6.  **High speed parallel builds** The main advantage of using make is that the project is built very fast simply with the use of the ``-j`` flag as command argument

 LICENSE
 ~~~~~~~